jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

         .y(y)           // Connect the DUT 'y' to the testbench 'y' );

-    // Begin the initial block for test stimulus initial begin
+    // Begin the initial block for the test stimulus initial begin
         // Test case 1: select input 'a' sel = 0;        // Set 'sel' to 0 to select input 'a'